 Looking Back and Looking Forward – Arts and Drama in Epping Forest

 Celebrating the history of Epping Forest and looking forward to future preservation.
 This event will feature arts and craft stalls, history of the forest and artwork from Sunflower Group.

-At 11am and 2pm there will be an interactive theatre piece within the forest, exploring the mysterious life of Princess Gytha.
+At 11am and 2pm there will be an interactive theatre piece called The Falcon's Flight within the forest, exploring the mysterious life of Princess Gytha.